No 4 Independent Company

 Killed in action or died of wounds

 Private John Gwynne, 5 troop, was reported missing 28 March 1942 after Operation Chariot at St Nazaire, later confirmed killed in action [1][1a].
-He had embarked for the raid on HMS Campbeltown and received a posthumous Mention in Despatches [2][3]
+Embarked for the raid on HMS Campbeltown and received a posthumous Mention in Despatches [2][3].

 HOLT, Frederick